zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 [![GitHub release](https://img.shields.io/github/release/eaglx/VMPROTECT)](https://GitHub.com/eaglx/VMPROTECT/releases/)
 ![Progress](https://progress-bar.dev/70/?title=progress-v0.2)

-A virtual machine simulates a CPU along with a few other hardware components, allowing it to perform arithmetic, read and write to memory and interact with I/O devices.
-It can understand a machine language which you can use to program it.
+A virtual machine that simulates a CPU along with a few other hardware components, allows to perform arithmetic operations, reads and writes to memory and interacts with I/O devices.
+It can understand a machine language which can be used to program it.
 Virtual machines used in code obfuscation are completely different than common virtual machnines.
 They are very specific to the task of executing a few set of instructions.
 Each instruction is given a custom opcode (often generated at random).

 ## Table of contents
 * [Requirements](#requirements)